 At Spokane Falls Recovery Center, we understand the complexities of dependence vs. addiction and aim to help our patients succeed in their journey to sobriety and lasting recovery.

 An individual may be physically or psychologically dependent upon a substance.
-In fact, it is often the case that a person presents with both types of dependence.
+It is often the case that a person presents with both types of dependence.

 What Is Physical Dependence?

-Physical dependence occurs when someone uses drugs or alcohol regularly over a long period of time.
+Physical dependence occurs when someone uses drugs or alcohol regularly over time.
 The prolonged use disrupts the brain’s natural chemical balance, forcing the brain to adapt to the substance’s presence.
 Through this adaption, the brain builds a tolerance to the substance and eventually relies on the presence of the substance to function normally.
-When the substance is removed – as can happen when a person tries to stop drinking alcohol, for example – the chemical balance is upset, and the individual will experience symptoms of withdrawal.
+If a person attempts to quit consuming alcohol and the substance is removed from their system, that can cause an imbalance in their chemical balance—leading them to experience withdrawal symptoms.

-Withdrawal symptoms for an individual who is physically dependent upon a substance can range from mild to severe.
-Mild symptoms can start within several hours of not consuming the substance and include a broad range of physical, mental, and emotional effects that include:
+Withdrawal symptoms for an individual physically dependent upon a substance can range from mild to severe.
+Mild symptoms can start within several hours of not consuming the substance and include a broad range of physical, mental, and emotional effects that have: